 - Do not talk about topics you don't have knowledge of.

-Be confident and clear when you response to the question.
+Be confident and clear when you respond to the question.
 Hiring managers are drawn to those who express themselves well.

 Here is an example of a good answer to the question of what you like most about the company: